-Our ten recordings (so far).
+Our eleven recordings (so far).
 You can listen to a few select tracks by visiting our LISTEN page.

 The esteemed Canadian composer and our dear friend Clifford Crawley composed these 18 original holiday arrangements for us shortly before his passing in 2016.
 His tremendous creativity as a composer/arranger, skillful handling of a wide range of styles, unexpected turns of phrase, and witty and colourful harmonies are on full display throughout this special album.
 We are joined by the wonderful Christine Carter, clarinet on five of the tracks.